"They’re just wrong"—Ex-Reddit CEO Ellen Pao has harsh words on Big Tech's failure to stop internet hate

 EP: One way it plays out is one group of bad actors will brigade a set of people, usually on a subreddit, and if your subreddit is being brigaded, you don’t really have the tools to really stop it.
 Nobody from the company is really helping you, so you end up brigading the other subreddits.
 The best defense is a good offense.
 You use those same patterns of behavior to attack the people who are attacking you because you don’t have any other tools.
 That is the way that it happens.
 The people who are defending themselves are totally getting punished because they end up being the ones who attack.
 You end up with this horrible situation where they weren’t initially the bad actors, they’re just trying to defend themselves and they get totally punished by the system.
 That just happens time and time again, and it’s a terrible experience for everyone.
 The subreddits are a mess.

 MJ: It seems like there’s been a lot of off-platform coordination with this, especially in places like Discord.
-And this isn’t just a Reddit issue, it’s happening on Twitter, it’s happening on 4chan.
+And this isn’t just a Reddit issue.
+It’s happening on Twitter, it’s happening on 4chan.
 How much culpability do you think those types of places have in this ecosystem?

 EP: It’s been happening for ages and across platforms.
 For a while it was a way for people to avoid being banned.
 The platforms didn’t really consider what was going on on other platforms.
 They looked myopically at their own sites.
 At Reddit in 2015, we changed the rule so that offsite behavior was considered in applying the rules, as well as onsite behavior because there was just too much going on that was outside of Reddit and it was super coordinated and it was a loophole.
 People could do things elsewhere and then brigade a subreddit.
 Because we couldn’t show that it was coordinated on our own site, we had a hard time dealing with it when it was clear it was happening on Twitter and other platforms—4chan and 8chan especially.
 It’s not a new thing.